The SRG/eROSITA All-Sky Survey. The Weak-Lensing Mass Calibration and the Stellar Mass-to-Halo Mass Relation from the Hyper Suprime-Cam Subaru Strategic Program: Conclusions

 In summary, we present a study of the galaxy population in the context of the BCG stellar mass based on the cluster sample constructed in the first-year database released by \erosita-DE, paving a way for a future work leveraging the final-year sample with the upcoming Stage-IV experiments, such as the Rubin Observatory Legacy Survey of Space and Time \citep{lsst09}, \textit{Euclid} \citep{euclid24}, and the Nancy Grace \textit{Roman} Telescope \citep{dore19}.

 \begin{acknowledgement}

+The authors thank anonymous referee for providing useful comments that led to improvements of this paper.
 I-Non Chiu acknowledges the support from the National Science and Technology Council in Taiwan (Grant NSTC 111-2112-M-006-037-MY3).
 This work made use of the computational and storage resources in the Academic Sinica Institute of Astronomy and Astrophysics (ASIAA) and the National Center for High-Performance Computing (NCHC) in Taiwan.
 I-Non Chiu thanks the hospitality of Ting-Wen Lan and Ji-Jia Tang at National Taiwan University (NTU).
 This work was supported by JSPS KAKENHI Grant Number JP19KK0076.
+VG acknowledges the financial contribution from the contracts Prin-MUR 2022 supported by Next Generation EU (M4.C2.1.1, n.20227RNLY3 \textit{The concordance cosmological model: stress-tests with galaxy clusters}).
 E. Bulbul, V. Ghirardini, A. Liu, S. Zelmer, and X. Zhang acknowledge financial support from the European Research Council (ERC) Consolidator Grant under the European Union's Horizon 2020 research and innovation program (grant agreement CoG DarkQuest No 101002585).

 This work is based on data from eROSITA, the soft X-ray instrument aboard SRG, a joint Russian-German science mission supported by the Russian Space Agency (Roskosmos), in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI), and the Deutsches Zentrum f\"ur Luft- und Raumfahrt (DLR).
 The SRG spacecraft was built by Lavochkin Association (NPOL) and its subcontractors, and is operated by NPOL with support from the Max Planck Institute for Extraterrestrial Physics (MPE).
 The development and construction of the eROSITA X-ray instrument was led by MPE, with contributions from the Dr. Karl Remeis Observatory Bamberg \& ECAP (FAU Erlangen-Nuernberg), the University of Hamburg Observatory, the Leibniz Institute for Astrophysics Potsdam (AIP), and the Institute for Astronomy and Astrophysics of the University of Tübingen, with the support of DLR and the Max Planck Society.
 The Argelander Institute for Astronomy of the University of Bonn and the Ludwig Maximilians Universität Munich also participated in the science preparation for eROSITA.